netxms/netxms-doc/admin/appendix.rst

     - Only missing elements
     - Yes
   * - Server.MessageOfTheDay
-    - Message to be shown when a user logs into the console.
+    - Message to be shown when a user logs into the client.
     -
     - No
   * - ServerName
     - Name of this server.
-Displayed in status bar of management console.
+Displayed in status bar of management client.
     -
     - No
   * - Server.RoamingMode